ContextMapper/contextmapper.github.io/_docs/tutorials/event-storming.md

 }
 ```

 Each command is represented as an operation; we grouped them by Aggregates (see below) in this case. `@CheckClaimDocumentation`represents the command input, which we modelled as a command event.
 Alternatively, a value object or an entity could have been defined.
-The return type of service operation indicate that the result of a command is a certain event.
+The return type of service operation indicates that the result of a command is a certain event.
 For example: If the `CheckClaimDocumentation` command is performed, an event `ClaimRegistered` will be the result.

 Policies can be modelled in the same way, and optionally their if-then rule character be modeled explitly. <!--  show how? -->

 ### Aggregates
 Aggregates are supported by CML and can be modeled within Bounded Contexts.
 The syntax is documented [here](/docs/aggregate/).
 Optionally, you may want to add entities to them.

-The following example illustrates the `Notification` Aggregate derived from ous Event Storming example above:
+The following example illustrates the `Notification` Aggregate derived from our Event Storming example above:

 ```text
 Aggregate Notification {